leonardomjq/leonardomjq/README.md

 - 💻 Running [Unflop](https://unflop.me/) on the side.
-- 🏓 <a href="https://dev.to/leomjaques/my-fav-resources-being-a-freelancer-as-a-side-hustle-15ml">Check out my latest blog post on Dev.to</a>
+- 🏓 Check out my <a href="https://dev.to/leomjaques/my-fav-resources-being-a-freelancer-as-a-side-hustle-15ml">Dev.to</a> post.
 - 🍬 <a href="https://bubblegum.dev/">Bubblegum.dev</a>, the sweetest newsletter on the west is now live!

 <a href="https://github.com/anuraghazra/github-readme-stats">